bhanukaManesha/ilume-skills-assesment/readme.md

 👋 Codebase for the Ilume backend skill assesment test

+🚚 The link to the heroku deployment : [https://ilume-backend-service.herokuapp.com/](https://ilume-backend-service.herokuapp.com/)

 ## 🧐 Assumptions
 - Each dog will only have one owner
 - Each dog will be one breed